debops/debops/docs/acme-integration.rst

 Certificate for subdomains excluding the apex domain
 ----------------------------------------------------

-Yes, it's possible :-) Please consult the example and create your own similar configuration.
+Please consult the example and create your own similar configuration.
 In the example we create a certificate for the ``logs.example.com`` and ``mon.example.com`` subdomains, which does not include the ``example.com`` apex domain.
-Please notice that the PKI realm does not contain your full domain name.
-This is crucial.

 .. code-block:: yaml

     pki_realms:
-        # Do not include the full domain name here!
-      - name: 'example'
+      - name: 'logs.example.com'
         acme: True
         acme_default_subdomains: []
-        acme_subject: [ 'cn=logs.example.com' ]
         acme_domains: [ 'logs.example.com', 'mon.example.com' ]
-        domains: [ 'logs.example.com', 'mon.example.com' ]
         # acme_ca: 'le-staging'

 For testing it's strongly advised to uncomment ``acme_ca`` with ``le-staging``